HimanshuAroraDb/terraform-databricks-examples/examples/adb-unity-catalog-basic-demo/readme.md

-# Azure Databricks Unity Catalog Implementation
+# Azure Databricks End to End Unity Catalog Implementation

 This Terraform project is deploying all the resources needed to properly setup unity catalog for azure databricks governance.
 We are essentially deploying all the resources shown in the diagram below: